LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 names, or they may be complete signatures with parameter specifications.
 As many require sections as are necessary can be specified.

-The section begins with the reserved word "require" followed by a comma- separated list of method signatures.
+The section begins with the reserved word "require" followed by a comma-separated list of method signatures.
 The following trait requires a getter and setter for the "firstName" data member.

 ::